 Having worked as a teaching assistant in a mainstream primary school for six years, Ruth joined Heathermount in 1996 as a residential support worker; promoted to senior support worker after 2 years, at the same time she studied for an Open University degree in Natural Sciences with a view to becoming a teacher.
 She was given the opportunity to further this ambition at Heathermount and gained qualified teacher status (QTS) in 2002.

 Within a couple of years, she became department co-ordinator for the secondary department and then decided to study for a postgraduate qualification in specific learning difficulties (dyslexia) with Kingston University while continuing to teach part-time.
+The CEO of The Disabilities Trust, Irene Sobowale, said:

 In December 2006 she was appointed as Acting Assistant Head and this post was made permanent in July 2007.
 In April 2013, she was appointed as head teacher to bring some stability to the school, which was subsequently rated as ‘Good’ by OfSTED.